menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Silverlake is generally considered to be a blue-collar town.
-45.44% of the Silverlake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Silverlake is a blue-collar town, with 45.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Silverlake is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Silverlake who work in office and administrative support (13.88%), farm management occupations (7.76%), and maintenance occupations (6.67%).

 Setting & Lifestyle

-Silverlake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Silverlake does not have a public transit system used by locals to get to and from work.

 Demographics

-The citizens of Silverlake are slightly less educated than the national average of 21.84% for the average city or town: 15.79% of adults in Silverlake have a bachelor's degree or advanced degree
+The percentage of adults in Silverlake with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.79% of adults in Silverlake have a bachelor's degree or advanced degree.

 Silverlake is a very ethnically-diverse town.
 The people who call Silverlake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Silverlake residents report their race to be White, followed by Black or African-American.
 Silverlake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.51% of the town’s residents.
 Important ancestries of people in Silverlake include German, English, Irish, Dutch, and Swedish.